ChubingZeng/xtune/README.md

 The motivation of integrated penalized regression is to improve the prediction accuracy of standard Lasso and Ridge regression by allowing **differential amount of shrinkage** for regression coefficients by integrating external information.

-The objective function of integrated Lasso regression is:
+The objective function of integrated Lasso regression with differential shrinkage is:

 ![lasso](https://user-images.githubusercontent.com/23446412/56463267-9b5eeb00-6385-11e9-8aed-82b9df287d5e.png)

-The objective function of integrated Ridge regression is:
+The objective function of integrated Ridge regression with differential shrinkage is:

 ![ridge](https://user-images.githubusercontent.com/23446412/56463270-a580e980-6385-11e9-94a9-2a4245127670.png)